digital-raven/daily/docs/man/daily.1.rst

 and the ``daily show`` command to go back to view those entries.
 Daily can also be used to show upcoming events with the ``dailiy upcoming`` command.
-This command will show entries in the near future if an entry has content added under an "events" heading.
+This command will show entries in the near future if an entry has content added under an "todo" heading.
 Each subcommand has its own manual page with more detail.

 OPTIONS
 =======